mkalpana/kn-react-take-home/README.md

 Launches the test runner in the interactive watch mode.

+### `npm run deploy`

+Use this command, to deploy the application to github pages.

 ### `npm run build`

 Use this command, to generate production assets.

+Note: "homepage" property in `package.json` is specified for [GitHub Pages](https://pages.github.com/).
+It has to be updated accordingly for deploying the application to other servers.

 ### `npm run flow`